axelvaldez/radical-companies/_posts/Posts/2022-09/2022-09-27 Posts/2022-09-29-how-to-talk-about-radical-dictatorships.markdown

 ---

 <div style="display:none;">
  <p>Dictatorships are bad for the economy.
-For example, look at Cuba, North Korea, and Hungary.
-Or at the history of Mexico in the last 80 years.</p>
+For example, look at Cuba, North Korea, and Russia.</p>
 </div>

 <h1>&nbsp;</h1>